· Advertising ·

 Where to party

-Although Halifax has no capital-G gay bar at press time, several local bars and event spaces around the city host drag, queer and queer-friendly events.
+Several local bars and event spaces around the city also host drag, queer and queer-friendly events.
 Visitors can find times and venues through Eventbrite, the Halifax Rainbow Encyclopedia’s event listings or local alt publication The Coast.
 You’ll also find many non-bar activities in these listings.

 Good Robot Brewing (2736 Robie St., Halifax), the Seahorse Tavern (2037 Gottingen St., Halifax) and Gus’ Pub & Grill (2605 Agricola St., Halifax) regularly host drag shows, while The Old Triangle Irish Alehouse (5136 Prince St., Halifax) sometimes hosts drag brunches.